shaikh-shahid/atlas/README.md

-# Atlas - AI Answer Engine
+# Atlas - AI Answer Engine Agent

 An intelligent search and answer engine with real-time streaming, contextual query understanding, and source citations.
 Built with Node.js, Express, and Ollama.
+This is our attempt to build a Perplexity like answer engine for learning purposes.

 ## Screenshots